 –Batman Confidential #39 Epilogue

 This is supposed to take place three months after Batman Confidential #39, but it takes place more like a-month-and-a-half afterward.
 Bruce, Tim, and Lady Blackhawk attend a corporate party sponsored by Blackhawk Inc. Tim meets one of his biggest heroes, WWII ace Janos Prohaska.

 Tim Sale’s issue of Solo was published in 2005, but the Batman story within didn’t seem to fit anywhere at the time.
 However, it seems to fit well right here.
 Ever since returning from the prison planet, Catwoman has had a whole new outlook on life and has begun stealing again.
 In this tale, Selina simply wants to “play” with Batman and lures him in with a phony museum heist.
 After a boisterous chase, Catwoman has Batman tied-up and hanging upside-down.
 After a few “Spider-Man” kisses, she bolts away.

-–REFERENCE: While we haven’t seen Jezebel Jet in any comics lately, Bruce has indeed still been casually dating the femme-fatale, albeit non-exclusively.
-However, beginning now Bruce and Jezebel will enter into what the public media refers to as a “serious relationship” (as will be mentioned repeatedly in several of the upcoming story-arcs).
+–REFERENCE: In Batman #672, Catwoman Vol. 3 #81, and also mentioned repeatedly in a couple other upcoming story-arcs.
+While we haven’t seen Jezebel Jet in any comics lately, Bruce has indeed still been casually dating the femme-fatale, albeit non-exclusively.
+However, beginning now, Bruce and Jezebel will enter into what the public media refers to as a “serious relationship.”

 –Catwoman Vol. 3 #81-82 (“FINAL JEOPARDY”)